FabienHaury/TidyTuesday/Data analysis/Agricultural Production Statistics in New Zealand/README.md

 |Max harvested|54,762|Hectares|
 |↳ Max year|2010|Year|

-We can notice three distinct periods:
+We observe three distinct periods:
  1. 1935 to 1960: Wheat yields fluctuated substantially from year to year, while the sown area gradually declined from mid‑century, suggesting less land devoted to wheat even before any clear, sustained lift in output.
  2. 1961 to 1990: Yields increased to much higher levels than in the early period and stayed elevated, while the cultivated area was relatively stable or slowly shrinking, hinting at higher output per hectare over time.
  3. 1991 to 2024: Yields frequently reached their highest recorded values even as harvested area remained well below mid‑20th‑century peaks, which could indicate (hypothetically) more intensive production systems or a focus on the most suitable wheat land.